-Electric fields (as derivatives of potentials) are calculated by

-\$pointval fld

-The absolute values of electric fields are written to files tf.plt, sf.plt, etc. For non-default grid types and outputs that allow also for displaying of components of electric fields see Section 15.2.17.
+Electric fields (as derivatives of potentials) are calculated with (\$pointval) fld.
+The absolute values of electric fields are written to files tf.plt, sf.plt, etc. For non-default grid types and outputs that allow also for displaying of components of electric fields see Section 22.2.25.

-Exchange-correlation potentials (Only for DFT) Computation of the Kohn-Sham exchange-correlation potential on a grid
+Exchange-correlation potentials (Only for DFT) Computation of the Kohn-Sham exchange-correlation potential on a grid is requested with